Bruce Harrell leads in Seattle mayoral primary contest, followed by M. Lorena González

-Bruce Harrell led Seattle’s mayoral primary election in results reported Tuesday night, with M. Lorena González in second place.
+Bruce Harrell led Seattle’s mayoral primary election in results reported Tuesday night and M. Lorena González was in second place.

 They appeared poised to advance from the top-two nonpartisan contest to the Nov.
-2 general election.
+2 general election, likely setting the stage for a tight debate between well-known candidates about how the city should approach homelessness, policing and the post-pandemic economy.

 Harrell, a former City Council president, had 38% of the votes included in the count, while González, the council’s current president, had 29%.

-More votes — as many as half the expected total, according to election officials — will be tallied in the coming days.
+More votes — as many as half the expected total, according to election officials — will be tallied in the coming days, with updates reported each afternoon.
+In Seattle, later votes tend to favor left-lane candidates; González, an advocate for labor unions and progressive taxation, may gain ground on Harrell, a business-friendly contender with deep community roots.

 Trailing among 15 candidates on the ballot were Colleen Echohawk with 8%, Jessyn Farrell with 7%, Art Langlie with 6%, Casey Sixkiller with 4% and Andrew Grant Houston with 3%.